CloudCannon/documentation/_posts/2016-06-30-yaml-comments.md

 * Fix Posts showing up twice in *Collections* section with some Jekyll configurations
 * Fix add button label changing in front matter array interface on click in some configurations
 * SSL certs now applied to all subdomains
-* Fixed some edge case path rewriting when saving or publishing drafts/posts in subfolders&nbsp;
+* Fixed some edge case path rewriting when saving or publishing drafts/posts in subfolders
 * General style fixes